 However, win limits be reasonable.
 An average acceptable win limit for me is at least £100,000 per wager and £250,000 per day.
 Anything less starts to look a little predatory.
 Win limits should only apply to sports betting and not casino games or progressive jackpot games (where the top prize often tops £1,000,000).

-You will be in good hands if you stick with any of the betting sites recommended at the beginning of this article, or any publicly traded betting site.
+You will be in good hands if you stick with any of the safe and fair betting sites recommended at the beginning of this article, or any publicly traded betting site.
 If you decide to venture elsewhere, do your research and check the site’s terms and conditions page to see if there’s anything there that doesn’t look right.
 If something doesn’t look right, the chances are it’s a site worth avoiding.

 Mike Murphy is the founder of OnlineBettingSites.com and has over 10 years of experience in the legal online betting industry.
 A regular attendee of industry trade shows and conferences, Mike is a strong proponent of regulated markets and responsible gambling policies.